Last Updated: May 2026

 Bern, the capital of Switzerland, offers a nice blend of political significance, cultural preservation and scenic beauty.
 Recognized as a UNESCO World Heritage Site, the city charms visitors with its medieval architecture, sandstone buildings, and the striking turquoise loop of the Aare River.
-From Interlaken and Jungfraujoch we traveled by bus to Bern.
+On our Tauck Switzerland tour, we traveled by bus from Interlaken and Jungfraujoch to Bern for a half-day exploration of one of Europe’s best-preserved medieval capitals.

 Bear Park, Bern